|Slogan||:||Little tool to monitor file events in a directory and eventually act on certain events (shift certain files away after creation)|

 Folderwatcher is a little tool to watch file events in a directory and act on them.

-For now, Folderwatcher does exactly one action: If a file
+For now, Folderwatcher does exactly one action:

-*.err is created, this file will be shifted away to another directory.
+this file will be shifted away to another directory.

 Great help for the initial idea was Jaish Mathews article at www.c-sharpcorner.com/UploadFile/jaishmathews/946.